 NOSB: National Organic Standards Board.
-15-member board appointed by the Secretary of Agriculture that advises the NOP on standards issues.
+15-member board appointed by the Secretary of Agriculture that assists in the development of standards for substances to be used in organic production (i.e., the National List) and provides recommendations to the Secretary regarding implementation.